minoshim/qasMHD/README.md

 # qasMHD
 Quasi all-speed magnetohydrodynamic (qasMHD) simulation code is a C++ package for solving compressible MHD equations.

-The qasMHD code has the capabilities of
+The qasMHD code has the characteristics of
 - up to 4th order accuracy in space, and 3rd order accuracy in time,
 - shock capturing by approximate Riemann solvers, including recent low-dissipation all-speed solvers[^1][^2],
 - preservation of the solenoidal condition of the magnetic field by a sophisticated Contrained Transport method[^3].

-The qasMHD code is unique in that it can accurately solve MHD flows in wide-ranging Mach numbers, even when the flow is neary incompressible!!
+The qasMHD code is unique in that it can accurately solve MHD flows in wide-ranging Mach numbers, even when the flow is almost incompressible!

 The current version supports 1D-3D space in Cartesian coordinates and hybrid MPI/OpenMP parallel computation.